 Objective 1: Students access varied learning opportunities Indicator Performance Measurement and Source Threshold Levels Enrollment Report (SI 2): Measured by the percent change over a three-year average year, sorted by enrollment status from OCCURS data Green: increase > 1% Yellow: Between - 5% to 1% Red: - 5% or less A.1.1 Institutional and program specific indicator for enrollmen accessed by students.
-Overall, reimbursable FTE is the m indicator for generation of tuition and fee revenues.
-Exar institution in its decision making regarding budget plannin Effectiveness of this indicator is determined at the unit le by method of delivery, by day and time, and by program t courses and programs that students are accessing to meet najority basis for state funding and an mination of this indicator supports the ng and program and course offerings. vel measuring course enrollments percentages to determine the viability of, and/or need for, Course Offerings Report (SI 3): Measured by the percent of change over a three-year average, sorted by location and demographic status from OCCURS data Green: increase > 1% Yellow: Between - 5% to 1% Red: < 5% A.1.2 Assesses the trends of courses accessed by degree/progra students, shows current needs, and allows for forecasting that students are able to complete their course of study in Effectiveness of this indicator is determined at the unit le method of delivery, by day and time, and by sequence of of the courses needed to complete a degree/certificate in a c of future courses/program offerings ensuring a timely and convenient manner. vel measuring course offering percentages by course offerings to ensure student access to A.1.3 Foundation Support (SI 35): Measured by the amount of scholarships awarded to students compared to a three year average from foundation raised funds, data from internal reports Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less
+Overall, reimbursable FTE is the mindicator for generation of tuition and fee revenues.
+Examinstitution in its decision making regarding budget planning Effectiveness of this indicator is determined at the unit leby method of delivery, by day and time, and by program to courses and programs that students are accessing to meet najority basis for state funding and an mination of this indicator supports the ng and program and course offerings. vel measuring course enrollments percentages to determine the viability of, and/or need for, Course Offerings Report (SI 3): Measured by the percent of change over a three-year average, sorted by location and demographic status from OCCURS data Green: increase > 1% Yellow: Between - 5% to 1% Red: < 5% Assesses the trends of courses accessed by degree/program seeking and community educati students, shows current needs, and allows for forecasting of future courses/program offering that students are able to complete their course of study in a timely and convenient manner.
+Effectiveness of this indicator is determined at the unit level measuring course offering percomethod of delivery, by day and time, and by sequence of course offerings to ensure student the courses needed to complete a degree/certificate in a convenient and timely manner. of future courses/program offerings ensuring a timely and convenient manner. vel measuring course offering percentages by course offerings to ensure student access to A.1.3 Foundation Support (SI 35): Measured by the amount of scholarships awarded to students compared to a three year average from foundation raised funds, data from internal reports Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less

 Informs the college of how much monetary support the Foundation offers to students, increasing access to education and allowing for the planning of annual giving campaigns designed to ensure that students have access to the monies needed to complete their intended course of study.
 Objective 1: Students access varied learning opportunities Indicator Performance Measurement and Source Threshold Levels A.1.4 Institutional Financial Assistance (SI 39): Measured by the percent of institutional grant assistance provided as a three year average reported to IPEDS compared to the IPEDS selected similar college cohort comparison group of full-time, first-time degree/certificate seeking students.
-Allows the institution to measure itself against a cohort of institutionally provided funding for students with limited
+Green: > 5% Yellow: Between 0 % and 4% Red: < 0% Allows the institution to measure itself against a cohort of institutionally provided funding for students with limited